Arabic Sweets (1 piece)

 Physical Activity

-Engage in light physical activity, such as walking, after eating.
-This can help your muscles use up some of the sugar, reducing its level in the bloodstream.
+Engage in light physical activity, such as a walk, after consuming sweets to help your muscles use up some of the sugar.

 Mindful Eating